kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Production-grade code/README.md

 - [Factory and Strategy Patters in DS](https://github.com/kyaiooiayk/Awesome-Python-Programming-Notes/blob/main/tutorials/Design_And_Architecture_Patterns/tutorials/Factory%20and%20Strategy%20Patterns%20in%20DS.ipynb)
 ***

+## Thin slice (not thin-slicing!)
+- In software developement, for a given feature, we can come up with **multiple thin-slices** which can be incrementally (sequentially) built.
+Thin Slice is the simplest possible functional, usable, end to end slice of functionality.
+***

+## Slow-changing dimensions
+- A slowly changing dimension (SCD) in data management and data warehousing is a dimension which contains relatively static data which can change slowly but unpredictably, rather than according to a regular schedule.
+- Some examples of typical slowly changing dimensions are entities such as names of geographical locations, customers, or products.
+***

 ## Tutorials
 - [Code refactoring](https://github.com/kyaiooiayk/Awesome-Python-Programming-Notes/blob/main/tutorials/Production-grade%20code/Code%20refactoring.ipynb)
 - [Step-by-step tutorial on how to refactor your code for production](https://github.com/xLaszlo/CQ4DS-notebook-sklearn-refactoring-exercise/tree/master)